Allen Ginsberg: Inspiration from music

 Allen Ginsberg also found inspiration in music.
 He frequently included music in his poetry, invariably composing his tunes on an old Indian harmonium, which he often played during his readings.
 He wrote and recorded music to accompany William Blake's Songs of Innocence and Songs of Experience.
 He also recorded a handful of other albums.
 To create music for Howl and Wichita Vortex Sutra, he worked with the minimalist composer, Philip Glass.

 Ginsberg worked with, drew inspiration from, and inspired artists such as Bob Dylan, The Clash, Patti Smith, Phil Ochs, and The Fugs.
 He worked with Dylan on various projects and maintained a friendship with him over many years.

 In 1981, Ginsberg recorded a song called "Birdbrain."
 He was backed by the Gluons, and the track was released as a single.
-In 1996, he recorded a song co-written with Paul McCartney and Philip Glass, "The Ballad of the Skeletons," which reached number 8 on the Triple J Hottest 100 for that year.
+In 1996, he recorded a song co-written with Paul McCartney and Philip Glass, "The Ballad of the Skeletons", which reached number 8 on the Triple J Hottest 100 for that year.

 Style and technique

 From the study of his idols and mentors and the inspiration of his friends—not to mention his own experiments—Ginsberg developed an individualistic style that's easily identified as Ginsbergian.
 Ginsberg stated that Whitman's long line was a dynamic technique few other poets had ventured to develop further, and Whitman is also often compared to Ginsberg because their poetry sexualized aspects of the male form.

 Many of Ginsberg's early long line experiments contain some sort of anaphora, repetition of a "fixed base" (for example "who" in Howl, "America" in America) and this has become a recognizable feature of Ginsberg's style.
 He said later this was a crutch because he lacked confidence; he did not yet trust "free flight."
 In the 1960s, after employing it in some sections of Kaddish ("caw" for example) he, for the most part, abandoned the anaphoric form.
+"Latter-Day Beat" Bob Dylan is known for using anaphora, as in "Tangled Up in Blue" where the phrase, returned to at the end of every verse, takes the place of a chorus.

 Several of his earlier experiments with methods for formatting poems as a whole became regular aspects of his style in later poems.
 In the original draft of Howl, each line is in a "stepped triadic" format reminiscent of William Carlos Williams.
 He abandoned the "stepped triadic" when he developed his long line although the stepped lines showed up later, most significantly in the travelogues of The Fall of America.
 Howl and Kaddish, arguably his two most important poems, are both organized as an inverted pyramid, with larger sections leading to smaller sections.
 In America, he also experimented with a mix of longer and shorter lines.